rpdearden/EarlyVerts_R_Code/dispRity_Pipeline/dispRity_pipeline.md

 RPDearden
 06/11/2018

-This is a test of the functionalities of dispRity, using the matrix from [Keating *et al.* 2016](http://rspb.royalsocietypublishing.org/content/283/1826/20152917).
+This is me having a play with the functionalities of dispRity, using the matrix from [Keating *et al.* 2016](http://rspb.royalsocietypublishing.org/content/283/1826/20152917).
 The tree is a majority rule consensus I obtained by running the dataset in PAUP\*, and the dates are cobbled together from the literature.

 ### Preliminaries